cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ![](/uploads/IMG_3891.JPG)

-Carton Supply Grid Notebook - Got this from Michael's right before I left as I kept filling up hardcover notebooks.
-I didn't want lined paper since I draw a lot of diagrams and I didn't want blank pages just in case I decided to make Todo lists so I compromised with faintly gridded paper so I can do both.
+Carton Supply Grid Notebook - Got this from Michael's right before I left as I kept filling up my hardcover notebooks too quickly.
+I didn't want lined paper since I draw a lot of diagrams and I didn't want blank pages just in case I decided to make Todo lists so I compromised with a faintly gridded paper that can do both.

-Notepad - This is where I put all of my daily and weekly tasks so I can keep good track of what I'm doing(or not doing) every day.
+Legal Notepad - This is where I put all of my daily and weekly tasks so I can keep good track of what I'm doing (or, more likely, NOT doing) every day.
+Ticking boxes can be very addicting.

-3 [Zebra F-701 Pens](https://www.amazon.com/gp/product/B00KCY5OC8/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) with [Fisher Space Pen Refills](https://www.amazon.com/gp/product/B007T9E2KY/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) - Found these while I was looking for tougher metal pens.
-The refill choice was heavily inspire by the "astronaut pen" episode of Seinfeld.
+3 [Zebra F-701 Pens](https://www.amazon.com/gp/product/B00KCY5OC8/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) each with a [Fisher Space Pen Refill](https://www.amazon.com/gp/product/B007T9E2KY/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) - Found these while I was looking for tougher, refillable option rather than a plastic ballpoint.
+These metal pens fit the bill for durability too and are really popular in the EDC(Every Day Carry) crowd.
+The refill choice was heavily inspired by the "Astronaut Pen" episode of Seinfeld.
 But who cares as long as it writes upside down and in the rain, right?

 ### Paperwork - 2 Items

 Wallet - Black leather wallet that I've had since I turned 18.
 One of the best birthday gifts I've ever gotten and its served me perfectly since then.

 Passport - Don't lose this.
+Or bad things happen.

 ### Toiletries - 9 Items

 ![](/uploads/IMG_3878.JPG)

-Safety Razor and Replacement Blades -
+Safety Razor and Replacement Blades - Can't remember where I got this but it should last me forever.
+Razor blades are universal so I won't have to worry about finding a specific kind of disposable razor head while I'm abroad(which i hear is a hassle).

 [Lush Dirty Styling Cream](https://www.lushusa.com/hair/styling/dirty-hair-cream/03104.html) - Great stuff.
 Helps me stay perfectly quaffed even after 20 hour plane rides.